TheOdinProject/curriculum/rails_programming/turbo/stimulus_js.md

 Remember JavaScript?
 What did we learn that for?
 Well, sometimes you want a bit more interactivity in your browser, like hiding/showing a part of your page.
 Making a round trip to your server is impractical.
 That is where JavaScript comes in.
-So Rails suggest using Stimulus to augment your html.
+So Rails suggest using Stimulus to augment your HTML.
 Stimulus gives you a way of creating and using reusable controllers that give you that extra little bit of interactivity.

 ### Learning Outcomes